On the images of certain $G_2$-valued automorphic Galois representations: Abstract

 \section{Abstract}

-In this paper we study the images of certain families $\{\rho_{\pi,\lambda} \}_\lambda$ of $G_2$-valued Galois representations associated to algebraic regular, self-dual, cuspidal automorphic representations $\pi$ of $\GL_7(\A_\Q)$.
-In particular, we prove that under certain conditions in the weights of $\pi$ the images of the residual representations $\overline{\rho}_{\pi,\lambda}$ are as large as possible for infinitely many primes $\lambda$ and provide some examples where such conditions are satisfied.
+In this paper we study the images of certain families $\{\rho_{\pi,\ell} \}_\ell$ of $G_2$-valued Galois representations of $\Gal(\overline{F}/F)$ associated to $L$-algebraic regular, self-dual, cuspidal automorphic representations $\pi$ of $\GL_7(\A_F)$, where $F$ is a totally real field.
+In particular, we prove that, under certain automorphic conditions, the images of the residual representations $\overline{\rho}_{\pi,\ell}$ are as large as possible for infinitely many primes $\ell$.
+Moreover, we apply our result to some examples constructed by Chenevier, Renard and Ta\"ibi.

 2020 \emph{Mathematics Subject Classification}: Primary 11F80; Secondary 20G41.